miklevin/Pipulate.com/software.md

 #### But First a Word On Python Context Manager and SQLite Commit

-A nuance here is that I'm using something called the Python "context manager" with SqliteDict.
+A A Nuance I'm using something called the Python "context manager" with SqliteDict.
 You can tell the content manager by the "with/as" keywords and accompany indent.
 The "as" variable (really a file handle) goes away after the outdent.
 That's the point.
 That's it's context.